Operation Pacific

-Operation Pacific is a 1951 black-and-white World War II submarine war drama from Warner Bros.
-Pictures, produced by Louis Edelman, and written as well as directed by George Waggner.
-John Wayne and Patricia Neal star and Ward Bond and Philip Carey play supporting roles.
+Operation Pacific is a 1951 submarine war film produced by Louis Edelman and written and directed by George Waggner.
+The Warner Bros. film stars John Wayne and Patricia Neal.

 Much of the film is set aboard a Gato-class submarine.
-The technical advisor was World War II Admiral Charles A. Lockwood, Commander, Submarine Forces, Pacific (COMSUBPAC).
+The technical advisor was World War II admiral Charles A. Lockwood, the Commander, Submarine Force, U.S. Pacific Fleet (COMSUBPAC).

 Plot

-During World War II, the submarine USS Thunderfish, under the command of Commander John T. "Pop" Perry, while on a special mission to the Philippines, is charged with rescuing a group of nuns and children, including a newborn infant nicknamed "Butch", and transporting them to Pearl Harbor.
-On their way, the sub sights a Japanese aircraft carrier and attacks, but its torpedoes malfunction, exploding halfway to the target.
+During World War II, the submarine USS Thunderfish, under the command of Commander John T. "Pop" Perry, while on a special mission to the Philippines, is charged with rescuing a group of nuns and children, including a newborn infant nicknamed Butch, and transporting them to Pearl Harbor.
+On their way, the crew sights a Japanese aircraft carrier and attacks, but its torpedoes malfunction, exploding halfway to the target.
 Attacked and pursued by the carrier's escorting destroyers, Thunderfish manages to escape.

-While in Pearl Harbor, the ship's Executive Officer, Lieutenant Commander Duke E. Gifford goes to visit Butch at the base hospital, and runs into his ex-wife, Lieutenant (j.g.)
+While in Pearl Harbor, the ship's executive officer, Lieutenant Commander Duke E. Gifford, visits Butch at the base hospital, where he encounters his ex-wife, Lt.
 Mary Stuart, a Navy nurse, and they kiss passionately.
-Unfortunately, Mary is now romantically involved with Navy pilot Lieutenant (j.g.)
+Mary is romantically involved with Navy pilot Lt.
 Bob Perry, Pop's younger brother.
-Duke pursues Mary anyway, but is sent to sea again before anything is settled.
+Duke pursues Mary anyway but is sent to sea again before anything is settled.

-As the sub returns from the patrol, they spot a Japanese freighter, but again their torpedoes fail to explode.
-The enemy ship raises the white flag, and Thunderfish surfaces and approaches.
-The freighter turns out to be a heavily armed Q-ship that opens fire on the sub.
-Mortally wounded, Commander Perry orders the boat to crash dive, knowing that he will not be able to get below before she submerges.
+As the sub returns from patrol, the crew spots a Japanese freighter, but again their torpedoes fail to explode.
+The enemy ship raises the white flag and Thunderfish surfaces and approaches.
+The freighter is a heavily armed Q-ship that opens fire on the sub.
+Mortally wounded, Commander Perry orders the sub to crash dive, knowing that he will not survive the maneuver.

 Duke, now in command, orders a "battle surface" behind the ship.
 On surfacing, Gifford orders the boat's deck guns and anti-aircraft guns, as well as numerous portable light and mountable heavy machine guns operated by the deck crew, to fire at will.
-After the Q-ship's bridge is disabled and the ship set afire, Duke orders flank speed, ramming the sub into the Japanese ship, holing and sinking the Q-ship.
+After the Q-ship's bridge is disabled and the ship is set afire, Duke orders flank speed, ramming the sub into the Japanese ship, holing and sinking the Q-ship.